 - Cool in pan for about 5 minutes and then transfer onto a wire rack to cool.

 - While cakes are cooling, whip the heavy cream and 1 tablespoon of sugar to stiff peaks.

-- Once the cakes has cooled completely, frost with whipping cream, sprinkle with shredded coconut and pomegranate seeds.
+- Once the cakes have cooled completely, frost with whipping cream, sprinkle with shredded coconut and pomegranate seeds.

-- Serve with you favorite cup of tea.
+- Serve with your favorite cup of tea.

 Follow The NosheryAre you following me on Instagram, Twitter, Facebook and Pinterest?

 Want to get some peeks behind the scenes?
 Take a picture of my snapcode and follow me on SnapChat!

 Subscribe to The Noshery email list to have each post delivered straight to your inbox or follow my blog with Bloglovin.